 <pre>{{ tempVariable|stringformat:"%#v" }}</pre>

-Important reminder:After debugging is complete, please be sure to remove these debug outputs from the production environment code to avoid leaking sensitive information, affecting page performance, and search engine crawling.These debugging tools are mainly used in the development and testing stages.
+Important reminder:After debugging, please be sure to remove these debug outputs from the production environment code to avoid leaking sensitive information, affecting page performance, and the search engine's crawling.These debugging tools are mainly used in the development and testing stages.

 Summary

-stringformata filter combined with Go language's%#vFormat verbs, it is an invaluable debugging tool in the development of AnQi CMS templates.It converts abstract data from templates into clear, readable Go language struct representations, helping you to understand data flow more deeply and quickly locate and solve problems in template rendering.Mastering this skill will make your secure CMS template development experience smoother and more efficient.
+stringformata filter combined with Go language's%#vFormatting verb, it is an invaluable debugging tool in the development of Anqi CMS templates.It converts abstract data in templates into clear and readable Go language struct representations, helping you to better understand data flow and quickly locate and solve problems in template rendering.Mastering this skill will make your secure CMS template development experience smoother and more efficient.

-3. Will retaining these debug outputs in a production environment affect website performance and SEO?Yes, debug output information usually contains a large amount of technical details and unformatted text, and if it is retained in a production environment, it may cause the following negative impacts:
+3. Will retaining these debug outputs in a production environment affect website performance and SEO?Yes, debug output information usually contains a large amount of technical details and unformatted text, if it is retained in the production environment, it may have the following negative impacts:

-• Performance:Each page load needs to generate these additional debugging information, which may increase the CPU and memory overhead of the server, thereby reducing the page loading speed.
+- Performance:These additional debugging information need to be generated every time the page is loaded, which may increase the CPU and memory overhead of the server, thereby reducing the page loading speed.

-• SEO:Search engines may treat this non-user visible debug information as irrelevant content during the crawling and indexing of page content, which may affect the identification of the page's theme, even leading to judgments of 'insufficient content' or 'low quality', thereby having an adverse effect on SEO rankings.
+- SEO:Search engines may treat this non-user-visible debug information as irrelevant content when crawling and indexing page content, which may affect the identification of the page theme and even lead to judgments of "insufficient content" or

-• Security:Debug output may inadvertently expose sensitive information about the system's internal structure, such as database structure, file paths, etc., which may provide an opportunity for potential attackers.
+- Security:Debug output may sometimes inadvertently expose sensitive information about the internal system, such as database structure, file paths, etc., which may provide an opportunity for potential attackers.

-Therefore, debug-friendly output is only recommended to be used during development and testing stages, and it must be removed or commented out before deploying to the production environment.
+Therefore, debug-friendly output is only recommended to be used during development and testing phases, and it must be removed or commented out before deploying to production.